shakamanaka/RestApi/README.md

 The x_api_key is the key that your application will use to prevent people to access without it

+Then modify the database info and set your database credentials

+Then in console run php artisan migrate:fresh --seed, to set the default data for your database

 The default frontend for this project is in this repo: https://github.com/shakamanaka/football.

 Hope you enjoy it!